BattletechModders/RogueTech/Core/CustomAmmoCategories/README.txt

  "PhysicsAoE_Minefield": true - if true minefields explosion effects AoE process will use raycasting to limit affected targets rather than just range
  "PhysicsAoE_API": true        - if true explosion API (mostly used by engine explosions) will use raycasting to limit affected targets rather than just range
  "PhysicsAoE_API_Height" : 10f - default height of AoE explosions for an API use
+ "PhysicsAoE_MinDist": 40f - targets which is close to AoE inital point than this distance does not check on having LoS to calculate damage

  "AIAwareArtillery":true - if true AI will try to avoid artillery strikes (not vanilla artillery but CAC ones, look "IsArtillery" weapon param)

 "AIMinefieldAware": true - if true AI will try to avoid significant direct minefield damage